itchyny/lightline.vim/README.md

 + The patched fonts for [vim-powerline](https://github.com/Lokaltog/vim-powerline): see https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher
 + The patched fonts for [powerline](https://github.com/Lokaltog/powerline): see https://github.com/Lokaltog/powerline-fonts

-Create or download the font and install it.
+Create or download a font and install it.
-And add the `guifont` setting to your .vimrc.
+And add the `guifont` setting to your .vimrc (see `:help 'guifont'` for more detail).
-If you are using the vim in terminal, the font cannot be controlled in .vimrc.
+If you are using the vim in a terminal, the font cannot be controlled in .vimrc.
-Open the terminal setting and select the patched font.
+Open the setting of the terminal and select the patched font.

 This tutorial is based on the former, the font for vim-powerline (Inconsolata for Powerline).
 If you have installed the patched font for powerline, use the following settings instead.